Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 Have a stash of Chase Ultimate Rewards?
 Consider using United miles to book United and Star Alliance partner awards to Australia and New Zealand.
 You can book tickets easily on the carrier’s site as it shows availability across most major airlines.

-Further, United miles are extremely easy to earn if you have the trifecta of Chase cards (Ink, Freedom, Sapphire), so you can restock your account easily.
+Further, United miles are extremely easy to earn if you have the trifecta of Chase cards (Chase Ink, Chase Freedom, Chase Sapphire), so you can restock your account easily.

 Here’s how much one-way flights to the region cost in all classes: